bernardinelli/DESTNOSIM/README.md

     python3 setup.py install
 ```

 Make sure your environment has a `ORBITSPP` variable pointing to the `bin` folder of your `orbitspp` installation.
 In order to use the `des`-specific functions, you'll need the correspondent exposure and ccd corner files, located in a folder defined by your `DESDATA` environment variable.
-The file `desdata.tar.gz` should be extracted inside the `DESDATA` folder and contains the required files.
-You may need to compile the `tno/popstat` program for the `numba` libraries.
+The data folder is what should be inside your `DESDATA` folder and contains the required files.

 ### Usage